chocc0/cs-441-datavis/README.md

 ## AI Disclaimer

 AI was utilized to help with:
-- Generating the atlanta map visualization
+- Generating the U.S. map visualization